alainivars/ansible-roles/hf/system/user_key/create/README.rst

 Author Information
 ------------------

-This role was created in 2019 by [Alain Ivars](https://www.linkedin.com/in/ivarsalain/) It is originally a fork of [Oefenweb/ansible-adminer](https://github.com/alainivars/ansible-roles/hf/authorized_keys).
+This role was created in 2025 by [Alain Ivars](https://www.linkedin.com/in/ivarsalain/)